cgabriel5/eslint-config-simple/README.md

 ### Overview

 A simple, shareable ESLint configuration meant to be used with [prettier](https://github.com/prettier/prettier).
-Look at the [config](/configs/eslint.config.js) file as it is pretty small.
+View the [config](/configs/eslint.config.js) file, (it is pretty small), to see how ESLint is made to work with prettier.

 <a name="install"></a>